 How to Avoid Tire Blowouts

 Prevention is an excellent way of avoiding a blowout.
-You can prevent getting a flat by planning your general route to avoid construction areas, rough roads or paths that pose a high risk of picking up debris that could deflate your tire.
-However, if you have to pass through these high-risk zones, make sure you check your tires for debris or weak spots afterward.
+You can prevent getting a flat by planning your general route to avoid construction areas, rough roads, or paths that risk picking up debris that could deflate your tire.
+However, if you have to pass through these high-risk zones, check your tires for debris or weak spots afterward.

 A Truck Driver’s Legal Duties

-Drivers are obligated under law to check their vehicles and address reasonably obvious faults.
-If a motorist is operating a vehicle with worn tires or their truck’s tires have some apparent defect, they are obligated to detect the error and refrain from operating the vehicle until this issue is resolved.
-If a commercial driver is sued after a blowout, they cannot defend themselves claiming they did not notice the defect because according to the law they should have known.
+Drivers are obligated to check their vehicles and address reasonably apparent faults under law.
+If a motorist is operating a vehicle with worn tires or their truck’s tires have some obvious defect, they are obligated to detect the error and refrain from driving the vehicle until the issue is resolved.
+If a commercial driver is sued after a blowout, they cannot defend themselves, claiming they did not notice the defect because, according to the law, they should have known.